Maginor/INCABuilder/README.md

 ## Quick start guide
 *This is a guide on how to get the tutorials running and to start building your own models.*

 First, download the entire INCABuilder repository.
-It is recommended that you keep this up to date, so it is probably the easiest to clone it using git.
+It is recommended that you keep yout copy up to date, so it is probably a good idea to clone it using git and keep it updated that way.
 There are several tutorials online on how to do that.

 INCABuilder is written in C++, and so to produce a program that the computer can run you need a compiler to produce the executable.
 We aim to allow you to use any compiler, but for now it has mostly been tested with the g++ compiler.